Releasing Graph Neural Networks with Differential Privacy Guarantees: Introduction

-To work around DP-SGD's dependency of the training procedure, such as the number of epochs, \citet{papernot2016semi} proposed \emph{Private Aggregation of Teacher Ensembles} (PATE).
+To work around DP-SGD's dependency on the training procedure, such as the number of epochs, \citet{papernot2016semi} proposed \emph{Private Aggregation of Teacher Ensembles} (PATE).
 PATE leverages a large ensemble of teacher models trained on disjoint subsets of private data to transfer knowledge to a student model, which is then released with privacy guarantees.
-However, splitting graph data into many disjoint training sets destroys the structural information and adversely affects accuracy.
+However, splitting graph data into multiple disjoint training sets destroys the structural information and adversely affects accuracy.

 Since existing DP methods are not directly applicable to GNNs, we propose a privacy-preserving framework, \pkg, for releasing GNN models with differential privacy guarantees.
-Similar to PATE's assumptions, we are given two graphs: a labeled private graph and an unlabeled public graph. \pkg leverages the paradigm of knowledge distillation.
-The knowledge of the teacher model trained on the private graph is transferred to the student model trained only on the public graph in a differential privacy manner. \pkg achieves practical privacy guarantees by combining the student-teacher training with two noise mechanisms:\textbf{ random subsampling using Poisson sampling} and \textbf{noisy labeling mechanism} to obtain pseudo-labels for public nodes.
+Similar to PATE's dataset assumption, we are given two graphs: a labeled private graph and an unlabeled public graph. \pkg leverages the paradigm of knowledge distillation.
+The knowledge of the teacher model trained on the private graph is transferred to the student model trained only on the public graph in a differential privacy manner. \pkg achieves practical privacy guarantees by combining the student-teacher training with two noise mechanisms: \textbf{random subsampling} using Poisson sampling and \textbf{noisy labeling mechanism} to obtain pseudo-labels for public nodes.
 In particular, we release the student GNN model, which is trained using a small number of public nodes labeled using the teacher GNN models developed exclusively for each public query node.
 We present a \emph{\renyi differential privacy} (RDP) analysis of our approach and provide tight bounds on incurred privacy budget or privacy loss.
 Figure~\ref{fig:pkgworkflow} shows an overview of our \pkg approach.

-To summarize, \textbf{our key contributions} are as follows. \begin{enumerate} \item We propose \pkg, a novel privacy-preserving framework for releasing GNN models via differential privacy.
-By leveraging the student-teacher training paradigm, \pkg is robust to attacks on GNN models, including MI attack and model stealing attacks. \item We derive tight privacy guarantees employing the theoretical results of RDP for Poisson subsampled mechanisms and advanced composition theorem for RDP.
-Ours is the first work utilizing the RDP framework for analyzing the privacy of GNNs. \item We experimentally show that \pkg achieves close to optimal accuracy of the non-private version with practical privacy guarantees (single-digit $\varepsilon$). \end{enumerate}
+To summarize, \textbf{our key contributions} include: (i) a \emph{novel privacy-preserving framework} for releasing GNN models (ii) \emph{theoretical analysis} of the framework using the RDP framework (iii) \emph{large scale empirical analysis} establishing the practical utility of the approach.
+Besides, we show the robustness of our model against two membership inference attacks.

-\section{Related works}
+\section{Related Works}